ACT Criminal Law

 A juror’s role is to assist in keeping the legal justice system impartial and unbiased.
 Juries help to ensure that each accused person receives a fair trial in the District Court or Supreme Court of Western Australia.

 Section 32D of the Act sets out that any person who is called on for jury service will be served with a summons or a notice.
-Although a timeframe for service of this summons, or notice, is not specifically set out in the legislation, this summons or notice will usually be served on a person selected to serve on a jury several weeks before a particular trial is scheduled to take place.
+A summons or a notice will be served by a summonsing officer at least 5 days before the time specified in that notice for the person’s attendance at the jury pool.

-Section 33 of the Act sets out that a summons or notice will be considered as having been served on a person if it is:
+- Under Section 33 of the Act a summons or notice will be considered as having been sent, served or given to a person if::Delivered personally to that person, or if left –

 - If it is in the same jury district as that address, at an address recorded by the Electoral Commissioner in respect of that person; or

-- If it is sent by prepaid post addressed to that person at an address referred to above at paragraph (b).
+- If sent by prepaid post addressed to that person at an address referred to in paragraph (a).

 Section 5(3) of the Act sets out who is not eligible, qualified or is excused from jury duty in Western Australia.
-This includes the following:
+This includes but is not limited to the following:

-- A person over the age of 75; or
+- A person who is of or above the age of 75; or

-- A person convicted of an offence in Western Australia, or elsewhere, and sentenced to imprisonment for life, or to a term of imprisonment for a period exceeding 2 years; or
+- A person convicted of an offence in Western Australia, or elsewhere, and sentenced to imprisonment for life, or to a term of imprisonment exceeding 2 years; or

 - A person who 5 years immediately before being summonsed has been convicted of 3 or more offences against a road law as defined Section 4 of the Road Traffic (Administration) Act 2008; or